Digitizing Tools in ArcGIS Pro

 The merge tool is the opposite of the split tool.
 It allows you to combine multiple adjacent polygons into a single fused polygon.
 But it doesn’t only include the features, you also have to select the attributes that you want to retain.

 Using this editing tool is common when you’re working with cadastral and administrative boundaries.
-It can also be valuable when you want to clean your data for cartographic purposes.
+It’s similar to the Merge Tool and can be valuable when you want to clean your data for cartographic purposes.

-Tracing is the process of accurately following or replicating existing geographic features to create new ones.
+Tracing is the process of following the vertices of a boundary to create new ones.
 It involves using an existing feature, such as a line or polygon, as a reference to create a new feature that aligns with or is connected to the original.

 Tracing is useful when you have complex or detailed features that are difficult to make accurately from scratch.
 By tracing existing features, you can ensure that the new features align correctly with the underlying geographic features.